rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to-Copy.md

 and "time" is appended to the name of the timer for the time entity.
 Attribute "device_class" is set if found in the timer's "Description" field.
 Must be a valid sensor device class, although "device_class" may not make sense for timers.
-See Note.
+See
-<a href="HomeVision_and_Home_Assistant">Device Class, Unit of Measurement, Max and Min Notes</a>
+<a href="#device-class-unit-of-measurement-max-and-min-notes">Device Class, Unit of Measurement, Max and Min Notes</a>.
 {% raw %}
 <pre>
 homeassistant/sensor/HVXLb1d0d912ed315aad_TI_8/config